Selina Meyer: Character

-The show's premise is that Meyer is a former United States Senator who runs a failed presidential campaign before being asked to be the winning candidate's vice president.
+The show's premise is that Meyer is a former United States senator who runs a failed presidential campaign before being asked to be the winning candidate's vice president.
 As vice president, her world is kept in balance by her assistants: Amy Brookheimer (Anna Chlumsky) is the vice president's chief of staff, while Gary Walsh (Tony Hale) is Meyer's grovelling personal aide.
 Selina also hires Dan Egan (Reid Scott), who threatens Amy's place in the staff, and Mike McLintock (Matt Walsh), a press spokesman.
 Meyer has no significant other, and requires that her daughter Catherine, from a past marriage, make appointments to see her.

 Some suggest that Meyer is likely a Republican, while others feel she is a Democrat.
 Alessandra Stanley of The New York Times notes that Meyer's party affiliation is unknown because the show focuses on bullying and ego rather than ideology.
 James Poniewozik of Time explains the ambiguity as follows: Veep is "almost all politics and almost no political issues".
 Robert Lloyd of Los Angeles Times explains the lack of need for party affiliations, or even political ideology in a similar manner, saying that Veep is "less a show about politics than about politicking."
 In an interview with The New Yorker Radio Hour, Julia Louis-Dreyfus suggested that Meyer's associated political party is intentionally left unknown to the audience.
 Louis-Dreyfus later elaborated: "[Selina Meyer's] politics are all about her and staying alive ... she will hold any position if it keeps her in office."
-In the episode Election Night, CNN represents states won by Meyer as blue.
-In the same episode, she also comments winning the 'blue wall' states of Connecticut and Vermont with "A bowl of hair could win those states".
+In the episode "Election Night", CNN represents states won by Meyer as blue.
+In the same episode, she also remarks "a bowl of hair could win those states" regarding the 'blue wall' states of Connecticut and Vermont.
 However, in the finale of the season, she is seen as running for her party's nomination against Buddy Calhoun, whose political views, especially his opposition to same-sex marriage, appear to be more conservative in nature.